 Your search results will be displayed as an overview.
-Select a result to see more detailed information.
+Click on a result to see more detailed information.

-In list view, for each result, you will see exactly where the search term has been found.
-You can then click on these references to refine your search.
+For each result in the list view, you will see exactly where the search term has been found.
+You can then click on these fields to refine your search.

 By default, search results are sorted by descending relevance.
-At the top, you will see all IP rights with a trade mark title containing your search term.
-These are followed by results for word elements of word/figurative marks, trade mark numbers, application numbers, owner’s address, representative’s address and, finally, any results for claimed goods and services.
+At the top, you will see all IP rights containing your search term in their title.
+These are followed by results for patent numbers, application numbers, owner addresses, representative addresses and lastly results for the classifications.

-By clicking on sort by, you can sort the results by filing date, registration date or expiry date.
+By clicking on Sort by, you can sort the results by filing date, grant date, publication date or maximum term of protection.

-Click on the arrow next to this to choose the order:
+Click on the arrow next to this to change the order:

-- Descending order – the most recent date or the most relevant result will be listed first.
+Descending order – the most relevant result or most recent date appears first.

-- Ascending order – the earliest date or the least relevant result will be listed first.
+Ascending order – the least relevant result or oldest date appears first.

-The export function allows you to export the search results – up to 500 results – as a PDF file.
+The Export function allows you to export the search results – up to 500 results – as a CSV or a PDF file.

-By clicking Add to favourites, you can save your search query and set a bookmark in your browser, for example.
-You need to log in to your user account to use this function.
+By clicking on Bookmark, you can save your search query and set a bookmark in your browser, for example.
+You need to be logged in to your user account to use this function.

-You can use the Results per page function (located below the search results) to choose between 8, 16 (default), 32 or 64 results to be displayed.
+You can use the Results per page function (located below the search results) to choose to display 8, 16 (default), 32 or 64 results.

 Symposium: "Best practices in the fight against counterfeiting & piracy – NFTs not your cup of tea?
 Well, they should: NFTs as a new way of fighting counterfeiting and piracy"